Evgeny Khmara: Life and career

-Evgeny Khmara was born on the 10th of March 1988, in Kyiv.
+Evgeny Khmara was born on 10 March 1988, in Kyiv.
 He has a younger sister called Victoria.

 From early childhood he was fond of planes and music.
 Inspired by a train, at the age of 7 he wrote his first musical composition for piano.
 From 1994 to 2003 he studied at a music school.
 From 2004 he began working in the music industry.
 In 2005, he participated in the opening of the Jaguar Motor Show.

 Whilst maintaining his artistic activity, he studied at the Ukrainian Academy of Business and Entrepreneurship (UABP), Kyiv (2005-2010).
 From 2010 Evgeny begins to make piano arrangements for the Ukrainian show business stars.
 In 2012 he became a finalist at the Ukraine Got Talent show.
 From 2012 to 2018 he had been performing as the main musician for the X-Factor.

 In 2014, Khmara visited the White House as the cultural ambassador of Ukraine.
 In December 2014, participated in the opening of the Maserati Motor Show on Cyprus.

 In 2015, he collaborates with companies such as Kärcher Ukraine (writing hymn), Mercedes-Benz in Ukraine, performance at the Rome Fashion Week.
 In Spring of the same year the first all-Ukrainian tour "Piano vs Dubstep" took place.
-On the 15th of September, he published a YouTube video of himself playing his cover of "In And Out Of Love" by Armin Van Buuren with the title "Passengers were shocked."
+On 15 September, he published a YouTube video of himself playing his cover of "In And Out Of Love" by Armin Van Buuren with the title "Passengers were shocked."
 The video ended up receiving over 75,000,000 views on the platform as of August, 2022.